 Asian Americans are experiencing tension, loss, and stress.
-The coronavirus pandemic has created a difficult time for everyone, but adding heavy racism onto it has made matters worse.
-Substance abuse rates are already at an all-time high, according to recent data from the CDC.
+The coronavirus pandemic has created a difficult time for everyone, but adding heavy racism to it has made matters worse.
+Substance use rates are already at an all-time high, according to recent data from the CDC.

-Over 81,000 drug overdose deaths occurred in the United States in the 12 months ending in May 2020, the highest number of overdose deaths ever recorded in a 12-month period.
-It appears that the effect of the pandemic has been to increase rates of drug use and decrease rates of treatment.
+Over 81,000 drug overdose deaths occurred in the United States in the 12 months ending in May 2020, the highest number of overdose deaths ever recorded in 12 months.
+Some states like North Carolina saw an increase in overdose deaths of over 29%.
+It appears that the effect of the pandemic has been an increased rate of drug use and decreased rates of treatment.
 The combined stressors of life have increased for all.
 But Asian Americans have been experiencing all of that on top of being blamed for the virus.
 And now they're being targeted for murder.
 This has driven the issue of racism to the forefront.
 But knowing the problem, and solving it, are two different things.

 To begin solving this problem, we need to stop the bleeding both literally and figuratively.
 And the way to do that is to heal.